philips-software/terraform-provider-hsdp/docs/resources/tenant_key.md

 ## Notes

 * All fields are marked as ForceNew, meaning any changes to these fields will create a new resource (and destroy the old one).
+* The API key is generated deterministically when a `salt` value is provided.
+Using the same inputs (project, organization, salt, etc.) will always generate the same key.
+* The API key generation is no longer time-dependent as it uses a specific expiration time rather than a relative duration.
+* Both the API key and signature are computed values based on your configuration.
+* The `signature` attribute is provided both as the resource ID and as a separate output field, making it easier to reference in other resources or outputs.